The longest contracts in baseball history

 Bryce Harper, OF, Phillies: 13 years, $330 million (2019-31)

-Harper’s contract was tied for the longest in MLB history before Tatis' extension, and it’s the most money and years given to any free agent in North American professional sports history.
+At the time it was signed, Harper’s contract was tied for the longest in MLB history and set records for the most money and years given to any free agent in North American professional sports history.
 Harper's deal shattered Phillies records for free-agent contracts -- the team’s prior longest FA deal was six years (Jim Thome), and the highest total value they’d given a free agent was $120 million (Cliff Lee).
 He won an NL MVP Award (his second) in his third year with the Phillies and helped the team reach the World Series in 2022.

 Francisco Lindor, SS, Mets: 10 years, $341 million (2022-31)